neil-morrison44/MiSTer_tty2pico/arduino/README.md

 ### PlatformIO Configuration

 A PlatformIO build environment is defined for each supported board.
-The main `platformio.ini` file defines the shared build parameters for each enviroment and imports the environment config for each board from the `env/` folder.
+The main `platformio.ini` file defines the base build parameters and imports shared configurations for each board from the `boards/` folder.
 The `displays/` folder contains configurations for each supported display, and are also imported through the `platformio.ini` file.
-The shared configurations are then composed into build environments that are defined in each board's `env/[BoardName].ini` file.
+The shared configurations are then composed into build environments that are defined in each board's `env/[Board]-[Display].ini` file, which are automatically generated when running the `tools/generate-environments.py` script.

 If you would like to add a build for a board/display that isn't supported, copy one of the existing display or env files, rename, then update accordingly.